-Scoring Event No. 5.3 (Parallel Fender Rigging)
+Scoring Event No. 5.3 (Fender Rigging)

-Infringement Penalty points False start, starting before the indication from the starter 10 For each tenth of a second flown over total times limits 0.1 Touching the external sides and top of the container with the fende r for each touch (no penalty when fender touches container top follow ved by placing in to the container) 3 Touching the ground with the fender between D line and containers 3 , for each touch 10 Fender not put down into the container 50 Fender lost en route 300 Fender put into container with wrong rope length, rope shortened o r lengthened (for each infringement) 20 Crew not staying seated or harnessed 50 Rope not deployed to full metres or has knots when flying over the D-line or lifting off from containers (for each infringement) 20 Overfly of the exit gate - helicopter nose is not first part of helicopte er to pass the marked gate or the helicopter does not pass the gate at all for each infringement 10 Fender not passing the D Gate 10 Missing the Entrance-Gate by missing or fender over poles (for each infringement) 15
+Infringement Penalty points

+False start, starting before the indication from the starter For each tenth of a second flown over total times limits: 45 to 60 sec 0.1 point for each second > 60 sec 0.1 point for each 0.1 sec Touching the ground with the fender between D line and container 10 s.

+for each touch 10

+Fender not put down into the container 50

+Fender lost en route 300

+Fender put into container with wrong rope length, rope shortened of or

+lengthened (for each infringement) 20

+Crew not staying seated or harnessed 50

+Rope not deployed to full metres or has knots when flying over the !

+D-line or lifting off from containers (for each infringement) 20

+Overfly of the exit gate - helicopter nose is not first part of helicopt to pass the marked gate or the helicopter does not pass the gate a

+for each infringement 10

+Fender not passing the D Gate 10

+Missing the Entrance-Gate by missing or fender over poles

+(for each infringement) 15